 Safeguards for risky commands

-Splunk Enterprise contains built-in search processing language (SPL) safeguards to warn you when you are about to unknowingly run a search that contains commands that might be a security risk.
+The Splunk platform contains built-in search processing language (SPL) safeguards to warn you when you are about to unknowingly run a search that contains commands that might be a security risk.
 This warning appears when you click a link or type a URL that loads a search that contains risky commands.

 The warning does not appear when you create ad hoc searches.